We love to grow green beans! They’re are a staple in our garden and our pantry. They are easy to grow, harvest, and preserve. Can’t beat that!

 I love having my pantry shelves lined with foods that we’ve grown and canned.
 It’s just so rewarding to feed my family a meal that we’ve been a part of from the small seed all the way to the plate.

 They’re very prolific so we can get a large harvest out of a small space.
 10-15 plants per household member is a good goal.
 I always shoot a little higher, the more plants, the merrier!

-We’ve grown both bush and pole versions of green beans.
-The bush variety is what we have found works best for us in our garden.
 We also prefer the stringless varieties.
 It is just easier to snap them without having to string them as well.
+I don’t know about you but stringing beans is just not my idea of fun!

-We’ve grown them in raised square foot garden beds and in rows in the ground.
+We’ve grown green beans in raised square foot garden beds and in rows in the ground.
 They worked great both ways.
-We choose an heirloom variety so that we can save seeds for the next year.
+In a raised bed, you can grow them with the square foot gardening method for a higher yield.

 Easy to Grow Green Beans

-Green beans seeds can be planted anytime after the last spring frost as long as the soil temperature is above 48° F. Plant seeds 1″ deep and 6″-10″ apart for pole beans or 3″-4″ apart for bush beans.
+When and How to Sow: Green beans seeds can be planted anytime after the last spring frost as long as the soil temperature is above 48° F. Plant seeds 1″ deep and 6″-10″ apart for pole beans or 3″-4″ apart for bush beans.
 Rows should be 2′ or more apart.

 One of the great things about green beans is that they grow relatively fast.
 You can expect to start harvesting in 50-65 days from planting.
 Beans should be harvested when they are around 1/8″-1/4″ in diameter.